HyperviewHQ/hyperview_docs/documentation/product/auto-discovery/topics/setting-up-data-collectors.md

 :::{note}
 - Docker Inc. provides [detailed installation documentation](https://docs.docker.com/engine/install/).
+- OpenSUSE and SUSE Linux Enterprise Server.
+Please use the OS vendor provided Docker Open Source Engine and Docker Compose Packages.
 - Please use the RHEL Docker CE installation instructions for Rocky Linux.
 - Please use the CentOS Docker CE installation instructions for Alma Linux.
 - The `jq` package may not be available from the official RedHat repository for RedHat Enterprise Linux or derivatives.
 If that is the case, the Extra Packages for Enterprise Linux [EPEL](https://docs.fedoraproject.org/en-US/epel/) project will have it.